-The Indian member of Parliament, diplomat, and author Shashi Tharoor is professionally charming.
+The Indian MP, diplomat and author Shashi Tharoor is professionally charming.
 His voice – patrician and commanding – is clipped like the grass of an elite university quad.
-He has the worldly demeanor of a man who spent 29 years at the United Nations, rising to the position of under-secretary-general.
+He has the worldly demeanour of a man who spent 29 years at the United Nations, rising to the position of Under-Secretary General.

 That speech, which went viral, ricocheting between every Indian family's WhatsApp group, has been developed into a book, Inglorious Empire: What the British Did to India.
-It is structured around the most common apologies made for the British Empire – "But we built them trains!" – giving lucid, succinct, and well-sourced rebuttals for each.
-The book is an effective primer on the British imperial project, which de-industrialized India, turning it from a global economic power in the early 18th century – when it accounted for 23 percent of the world's economy – into an impoverished and dysfunctional state.
-By the time the British left in 1947, India's share of the global economy had dropped to a mere 3 percent.
+It is structured around the most common apologias made for the British Empire – "But we built them trains!" – giving lucid, succinct and well-sourced rebuttals for each.
+The book is an effective primer on the British imperial project, which de-industrialised India, turning it from a global economic power in the early 18th century – when it accounted for 23 percent of the world's economy – into an impoverished and dysfunctional state.
+By the time the British left in 1947, India's share of the global economy had dropped to a mere three percent.

 But charm can be deceptive – and there's nothing more suspicious than a politician who finds the time to write books.
-So I spoke to Tharoor about the historical amnesia of an empire in the British imagination, but also tried to push him on the relationship between the anti-imperialist spirit of his book and contemporary India: a country that is heavily militarized, encouraging ruthless economic exploitation of its own resources, and arguably engaged in the same violence against its people that Britain once was.
+So I spoke to Shashi about the historical amnesia of Empire in the British imagination, but also tried to push him on the relationship between the anti-imperialist spirit of his book and contemporary India: a country which is heavily militarised, encouraging ruthless economic exploitation of its own resources, and arguably engaged in the same violence against its people that Britain once was.

 VICE: You've taken your anti-imperial argument to major news media across the country to promote the book.
 How has it been received?

-Shashi Tharoor: The arguments have been surprisingly well received, in the sense that a number of Britons, including Conservatives, have reacted with sympathy to the arguments and with a certain amount of chagrin about the record of their forebears.
-All of the few negative reviews there have been come from Indian Brits, who seem to be anxious to justify the empire to justify themselves, perhaps – I don't know.
+Shashi Tharoor: The arguments have been surprisingly well received in the sense that a number of Britons, including Conservatives, have reacted with sympathy to the arguments and with a certain amount of chagrin about the record of their forebears.
+All of the few negative reviews there have been have come from Indian Brits, who seem to be anxious to justify the Empire to justify themselves, perhaps – I don't know.
 It's one thing to get a positive reaction, but I think it's more important to get a concrete result from it.
 I would like someone in a position of influence and authority in this country to take my demand for atonement seriously.
-By atonement, I mean two things.
-Teaching colonial history in the school system – you can pass history with flying colors without learning a word about colonial history, which I think is an absolute disgrace.
-The second thing I feel Britain could do would be an apology, and I feel the perfect opportunity comes up at the centenary of the Amritsar Massacre in April 1919.
+By atonement I mean two things: teaching colonial history in the school system – you can get an A-Level in History without learning a word about colonial history, which I think is an absolute disgrace.
+The second thing I feel Britain could do would be an apology, and I feel the perfect opportunity comes up at the centenary of the Amritsar Massacre in April of 2019.

 WATCH: Yarl's Wood – Shut It Down!

 What happened was when he took the reigns of government during the Second World War he was the perfect figure for the mood of the nation – embodying the bulldog spirit with some mighty fine speeches.
-But when you think of the man's record, it's really quite appalling.
-And when you look at his record in India, it is absolutely horrendous: "Racist mass murderer" is polite in terms of what he actually said and did.
+But when you think of the man's record it's really quite appalling.
+And when you look at his record on India it is absolutely horrendous: "racist mass-murderer" is polite in terms of what he actually said and did.

-The Hindu nationalist prime minister of India, Narendra Modi, congratulated you on your Oxford Union speech, saying you said: "the right things at the right place."
-You, of course, are a member of the opposition, center-left Congress party.
+The Hindu nationalist prime minister of India, Narendra Modi, congratulated you on your Oxford Union speech, saying you had said "the right things at the right place".
+You, of course, are a member of the opposition, centre-left Congress party.
 This raises the question of whether one can write an anti-British history of India that cannot be appropriated by the Indian far right for its own ends.

-Not really, because I think a lot of Indian militarism has been thrust upon us by an unfortunately hostile neighbor [Pakistan].
-I would argue that the earlier approach of India, when [the first prime minister of an independent India] Nehru kept slashing the defense budget every year – until the Chinese came [in 1962] and gave us a wallop that India had to reverse course – suggests that the instinct of the nationalist movement was to not be a particular militarist country, but it was forced upon it by circumstances.
-Similarly, with Pakistan, Indian leaders, including Mr. Modi, have been quick to try the peace path.
-But, in every case, have been rebuffed by the undoubted reality that the civilians they are trying to make peace with having no clout in Pakistan.
-It's the Pakistani military that calls the shots: They've ruled the country indirectly for half the country's independence, and the other half of the time they've ruled it indirectly by curbing how far the civilians can go… So my view is that until [that] changes, with more space for civil society in Pakistan, then there is not a real prospect of India being able to demilitarize.
+Not really, because I think a lot of Indian militarism has been thrust upon us by an unfortunately hostile neighbour [Pakistan].
+I would argue that the earlier approach of India, when [the first Prime Minister of an independent India] Nehru kept slashing the defence budget every year – until the Chinese came [in 1962] and gave us a wallop that India had to reverse course – suggests that the instinct of the nationalist movement was to not be a particularly militarist country, but it was forced upon it by circumstances.
+Similarly with Pakistan, Indian leaders, including Mr Modi, have been quick to try the peace path.
+But, in every case, have been rebuffed by the undoubted reality that the civilians they are trying to make peace with have no clout in Pakistan.
+It's the Pakistani military that calls the shots: they've ruled the country indirectly for half the country's independence, and the other half of the time they've ruled it indirectly by curbing how far the civilians can go… So my view is that until [that] changes, with more space for civil society in Pakistan, then there is not real prospect of India being able to de-militarise.

 You write that the East India Company, which ruled India before the British government officially did, created the first landless peasants in India.
 But there are activists in India today who see Indian and foreign mining companies doing the same thing to millions of tribal people living on valuable land.

-One of the things that is often mentioned to me is people speaking about "Empire 2.0."
+One of the things that is often mentioned to me is people speaking about "Empire 2.0".
 I find that quite astonishing, given that Empire 1.0 was such a bad idea in the first place!
 But if that's the kind of thinking that is going on then I'm afraid those who are advocating it are in for a rude shock.
-The empire has no desire to be reconstituted, and the terms of trade that were imposed at the point of a gun in Britain's favor during the empire will not be available in the 21st century.
+The Empire has no desire to be reconstituted, and the terms of trade that were imposed at the point of a gun in Britain's favour during the Empire will not be available in the 21st century.
 If Britain wants something like a Commonwealth free trade area, there's going to have to be a lot of give and take.
 Britain is going to have to reach out and offer, say, more student visas or work permits for workers in return for buying goods.
-In many of these countries, their best resource is people.
+In many of these countries their best resource is people.

 The Empire did keep them together through the prosperity it engendered.
-The Scots, for example, were failed colonists before the Act of Union [which created the United Kingdom.]
-They had tried to colonize parts of Central America and the Caribbean and failed.
+The Scots, for example, were failed colonists before the Act of Union [which created the United Kingdom].
+They had tried to colonise parts of Central America and the Caribbean and failed.
 And when the union was formed and they joined England, they suddenly had access to India.
 It's interesting that, as a proportion of the population, three times as many Scots came to India as English.
 The end of Empire meant the end of that huge benefit.
 Then the Scots began to look at themselves in relation just to each other and say, "Why are we here?"
-There must be some kind of passive enjoyment in watching this crisis unfold from India…
+There must be some schadenfreude watching this crisis unfold from India…